National Field of Honour: The Commonwealth War Graves Memorial (The Quebec Memorial)

-The Quebec Memorial, consisting of two granite blocks, was erected to commemorate Canadian service personnel of both World Wars who were buried in Quebec Province but whose graves could no longer be marked or maintained.
-It lists the names of 49 from World War I and 43 from World War II.
+This Commonwealth War Graves Memorial consists of two granite blocks.
+It was erected to commemorate Canadian service personnel from both World Wars who were buried in the province of Quebec but whose graves could no longer be marked or maintained.
+For this reason, it is also known as the Quebec Memorial.
+The memorial lists the names of 49 individuals from the First World War and 43 from the Second World War.